zpinto/learn-flaskRESTful-dev-deployment/README.md

   - When the session expires, the caller can use the refresh_token as the value for the Authorization HTTP header and get back a newly generater access_token

 #### todo.py

+The todo file is where the creation, reading, updating, and destroying (CRUD) functionality of todos takes place.

+- Note: A fresh token is on that was aquired by logging in using the `{url}/login` endpoint and not just by refreshing a session with the the `{url}/refresh` endpoint
+- Note: Sometimes endpoints require fresh tokens when you are carrying out more serious actions like changing data

+* TodoRegister
+  `{url}/createtodo`

+  - The caller must have a fresh access token (@fresh_jwt_required) in order to call this endpoint
+  - This resource is used to create a new todo in the todos collection within the MongoDB database
+  - The post method will use \_todo_parser to parse the body of the request and put them into data
+  - The name, description, and the owner_id(from get_jwt_identity()) are all key value pairs in the todo document

+* Todo
+  `{url}/todo/<string:todo_id>`

+  - The caller may need fresh access token (@fresh_jwt_required) or an access token that can be fresh or not (@jwt_required) based on what method the request is
+  - This resource is used to to get, update, and delete a todos by passing the todo_id in the url as a param

+    - GET:

+      - Looks for the the todo by id
+      - Checks to make sure the caller is the owner
+      - Returns the todo

+    - DELETE:

+      - Looks for the the todo by id
+      - Checks to make sure the caller is the owner
+      - Deletes the todo

+    - PUT:

+      - The post method will use \_todo_parser to parse the body of the request and put them into data
+      - Looks for the the todo by id
+      - Checks to make sure the caller is the owner
+      - Updates the todo document with the key values in data
+      - Returns the updated todo

+* TodoList
+  `{url}/todolist`

+  - The caller may needs an access token that can fresh or not (@jwt_required)
+  - This resource implements a get method that will return a list of all of the current caller's todos

 ### .gitignore